kmjungersen/BenchmarkDB/README.md

                                 randomly from the DB instead of sequentially -l --list           Outputs a list of available DB modules

+        --csv               Records unaltered read and write data to a CSV file for your own analysis
         --no-report         Option to disable the creation of the report file --split             Splits reads and writes into two consecutive batches instead of alternating between them